3-4 year olds

 Preschoolers are natural scientists, utilizing their instinctive skills of inquiry, observation and discovery to explore and understand the world around them.
 Each session features a different science theme and includes activities that spark excitement and ignite curiosity.
 Our professional museum educators provide distinctive investigations of science and the outdoors.
 We keep our program group size small to provide an up-close and personal experience.
 Your child is sure to get excited as we play with slime, encounter animals, and explore our surroundings using all five senses!

 3-4 year old participants must be potty-trained and able to use the bathroom independently.
-Drop off will be at CuriOdyssey between 8:30 and 9:00am.
-Pick-up will be at noon.
-Sessions run one day a week (Fridays) for 5 weeks.
+Drop off will be at CuriOdyssey between 8:30a.m. and 9:00a.m.
+Pick-up will be at 12:00p.m.
+Each session has five classes, held on Fridays.

-Sending a marble down a ramp, launching a rocket, and building a paper tower are just a few of the activities done by science explorers in this physical science focused session.
+Sending a marble down a slide, lifting weights with a pulley, and building a box fort are just a few of the activities done by science explorers in this physics focused session.
+Kids are interacting with gravity, forces, and energy every day when they roll a log, bounce a ball, and run down a ramp.
 Participants are using the same process as engineers in designing, building, and testing the strength of structures.
-If your child enjoys building and tinkering then you won’t want to miss this chance to have them build it up.
+If your child enjoys building and tinkering, then you won’t want them to miss this chance to have fun with forces.

-Climbing rocks, building sand castles, and erecting stick structures are some of kids favorite activities to do outside.
+Climbing rocks, building sand castles, and playing in the mud are some of kids’ favorite activities to do outside.
 This session of Science Explorers takes advantage of its location to experience the rich science behind kids “play”.
-We will certainly take advantage of the weather events to stomp in puddles (if it rains), draw shadows, and make kites.
+We will utilize the location and weather events to play in the rain, slide down a hill on cardboard, and make kites.
 Here is a great time for kids to experience the abundant opportunities to dig deeper into what amuses them naturally.

 Class Days: Fridays